Gaonkar30/ContractShield/README.md

 Since H2 has been removed for a more production-like setup, you will need a local PostgreSQL instance running.

-1. Bashgit clone cd contractshield/demo
+1.  git clone cd contractshield/demo

-2. YAMLdatasource: url: jdbc:postgresql://localhost:5432/contractshield\_db username: your\_local\_username password: your\_local\_password
+2. YAML datasource: url: jdbc:postgresql://localhost:5432/contractshield\_db username: your\_local\_username password: your\_local\_password

-3.  **Create the database:**In your PostgreSQL instance, create a new database named contractshield\_db.
+3. Create the database: In your PostgreSQL instance, create a new database named contractshield\_db.

-4. Bash./mvnw spring-boot:runThe application will be available at http://localhost:8081.
+4.  ./mvnw spring-boot:runThe application will be available at http://localhost:8081.

 API Endpoints